Video: Kidneys

 Now that we've discussed the external anatomy of the kidney, it's time to inspect its internal anatomy.

 Functionally, the kidney can be divided into three major regions which consist of the renal cortex, renal medulla, and the renal sinus.
 The renal cortex is the outer subcapsular portion of the kidney.
 It houses a large portion of the nephron, which is the basic functional unit of the kidney, as well as a dense network of blood vessels which supply them.
-Specific structures found in the renal cortex includes the renal corpuscles, convoluted parts of renal tubules, and the initial portions of the collecting ducts.
+Specific structures found in the renal cortex include the renal corpuscles, convoluted parts of renal tubules, and the initial portions of the collecting ducts.

 The renal corpuscle is the filtration unit of the nephron, which is the functional unit of the kidney.
 It consists of a knot of capillaries, the glomerulus, surrounded by a double-walled glomerular capsule, commonly known as Bowman's capsule, that opens into a renal tubule which is responsible for reabsorption of substances back into the blood.